 Traditional data warehouses are complex and won't always support business analytics or ad-hoc queries without the involvement of corporate IT.
 SAP Data Warehouse Cloud is an example of a cloud data warehouse solution that is built to enable business professionals to query and analyze data without relying on IT.

 With the expansion of Scoops Ice Cream Parlor, it's clear that implementing a cloud data warehouse is the way forward to propel Dorothy's business.
 Beyond the end-to-end data warehousing scenario, the additional capabilities of real-time data, business usability, and effortless scalability from using a cloud data warehouse will set Dorothy up for success in managing her second Scoops location.
 With a cloud data warehouse, Dorothy has everything she needs to make impactful, fast, and confident decisions.

 SAP Data Warehouse Cloud is the only end-to-end data management and decision-making cloud solution designed for business and enterprise-grade experiences.
 We're combining powerful data management capabilities with the broadest advanced analytics, helping you to make confident decisions – all in one, all in the cloud.

 Ready to see what SAP Data Warehouse Cloud can do for you?
-Sign up for the Beta Experience today!
+Sign up for the free trial today!